- Why Colby?

 It is the policy of Colby College to provide academic support for all students.
 The procedures for students with learning differences are consistent with this policy.

-If students are interested in applying for a study carrel, they can download this application and return it to Barbara Moore, Assistant Vice President for Student Affairs and Senior Associate Dean of Students, Eustis 203.
+If students are interested in applying for a private study room, they can download this application and return it to Barbara Moore, Associate Vice President for Student Affairs and Senior Associate Dean of Students, Eustis 203.
 Completed applications are due by the second week in September.
 Students will be notified by mid September as to whether they have been granted a study carrel.

 Individual tutoring is available at no cost to any student having difficulty in any course.
 If you are in need of help, here are the steps to follow: